THEME and STRANDS

 “The excellence of the teacher is to identify the difference in talents of students”.
 Roman Scholar Quintilian

 Why are young people like they are at each life passage?
 What can we do so they can do better at each transitional stage?

 ELF17 was about making a positive difference to individuals and their communities by understanding life shaping developmental and environmental factors and path changers in the journey from infancy to adulthood in the years 0-25 years, during which the brain matures, and acting on the need for timely interventions for those at risk to get them back on track.

 Key research input

-The forum will pick up on the 45+ years old Dunedin Longitudinal Study.
+The forum picked up on the 45+ years old Dunedin Longitudinal Study.
 Pioneered by Dr Phil Silva, the University of Otago’s Dunedin Multidisciplinary Health and Development Study examines the progressive results of ongoing research into the lives of 1,000 New Zealanders born 46 years ago in Dunedin.